carbon-language/carbon-lang/docs/design/README.md

 in order.
 The refutable pattern may optionally be followed by an `if` expression, which may use the names from bindings in the pattern.

 The code for the first matching `case` is executed.
-An optional `default` code block may be placed after the `case` declarations, it will be executed if none of the `case` declarations match.
+An optional `default` block may be placed after the `case` declarations, it will be executed if none of the `case` declarations match.

 An example `match` is: